To help your child to order numbers from 0 to 100.

 - Ask questions like what is the largest number, the smallest number, which numbers are odd, even,

 - -ty numbers.
-Choose a specific number and ask what is one more than, one less than, ten more than, ten less than this number.
+Choose a -ty number and ask what is one more than, one less than, ten more than, ten less than this number.

 What to expect your child to do:

-- To be able to record the numbers, to put the numbers in order, to know numbers one and ten more than and less than specify numbers.
+To be able to record the numbers, to put the numbers in order, to know numbers one and ten more than and less than specific numbers.

-- Before the child puts the numbers in order ask which is the biggest number and which is the smallest number.
-Or choose two numbers from the set and ask which is bigger, or smaller.
+- Choose two numbers from the set and ask which is bigger, or smaller.

 He Kupu Māori: